AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/user-growth/net-user-growth-analysis.md

 ---
 # Net user growth analysis

-Learn how to use the **net growth view** in [Adobe Product Analytics](../../adobe-product-analytics/adobe-product-analytics-overview.md), which provides insights around the rate at which you gain or lose users over a specific period.
+Learn how to use the **net growth view** in Customer Journey Analytics, which provides insights around the rate at which you gain or lose users over a specific period.

 >[!VIDEO](https://video.tv.adobe.com/v/3421664/?learn=on)